amitosh2002/Backend_SD/README.md

 - There are models and services to collect branch analytics (PRs, comments, runs) and store them in DB under `BranchAnalyticsModel`.
 - Services: `services/githubServices.js` provides `collectRepoBranchAnalytics(owner, repo, repoModel)` which lists branches and upserts records into DB.
+  - `services/metricsService.js` provides computing functions for DORA metrics, developer breakdown, team aggregation and comparison.
+This makes the controller logic lean and reusable (also used by `scripts/velocityReport.js`).
 - There's also a cron job (`cronjs/cronjob.js`) that periodically hits backend endpoints for scheduled analytics collection.

+- DB-ready: `services/metricsService.js` includes TODO comments where the computed metrics can be persisted to a `MetricsModel` (e.g., for time-series storage), and `services/githubServices.js` populates `BranchAnalyticsModel` for branch-specific analytics.
+This enables caching, historical trend analysis and dashboarding in the future.

 Manual run (dev/test):